Sieep-Coding/luniv-strings/readme.md

 It was created primarily as a tool to help me at my day job and when completing Game Jam's using the [Phaseer](https://phaser.io/) game engine.

 # Inspiration
-The inspiration is primarily from [plexis](https://github.com/plexis-js/plexis/)
+The inspiration is primarily from [plexis](https://github.com/plexis-js/plexis/).

+Where they are similar, I believe my code checks for more edge-cases and is written in an expressive manner using `functions`